How to Get Into Nursing School - Guide + Stats

 LPNs are responsible for essential healthcare tasks, ensuring patients are comfortable.
 They are usually supervised by RNs and often work to assist them and other medical professionals with everyday tasks.

-Schooling for LPN programs usually takes around a year to complete, so it's an ideal way to break into the field without breaking the bank when it comes to tuition.
-It's easy to receive more schooling once you've become an LPN, as there are many LPN - RN accelerated programs to consider.
+Schooling for LPN programs usually takes around a year to complete, so it's an ideal way to break into the field without breaking the bank on tuition.
+Once you've become an LPN, it's easy to receive more schooling, as there are many LPN—RN accelerated programs to consider.

 Certified Nurses’ Assistant (CNA)